Takefusa Kubo

-Takefusa Kubo (Note: 久保 建英, Hepburn: Kubo Takefusa, /ja/) (born 4 June 2001), commonly known as Take Kubo, is a Japanese professional footballer who plays as a right winger for La Liga club Real Sociedad and the Japan national team.
-He has been dubbed "Japanese Messi" by Japanese football fans because of his dribbling, shooting and playmaking ability.
+Takefusa Kubo (久保 建英, Kubo Takefusa), nicknamed Take (タケ), is a Japanese professional footballer who plays as a right winger for club Real Sociedad and the Japan national team.
+He has been dubbed "Japanese Messi" by Japanese football fans because of his technical ability.

 Club career

 Early career

-At the age of seven, Takefusa Kubo started playing football for some local clubs in his hometown, Kawasaki.
+At the age of seven, Kubo started playing football for some local clubs in his hometown, Kawasaki.
 In August 2009, he was awarded the MVP at FC Barcelona Soccer Camp in which he participated at the age of eight.
 In April 2010, he was selected as a member of FC Barcelona School team and participated in Sodexo European Rusas Cup held in Belgium.
 He was awarded MVP even though his team finished third.
 After returning home, he began to play for the Kawasaki Frontale junior youth team.

 Barcelona

-In August 2011, Takefusa Kubo had been invited to join FC Barcelona's youth Academy, La Masia, after passing the trial.
+In August 2011, Kubo had been invited to join FC Barcelona's youth Academy, La Masia, after passing the trial.
 He began to play for Barca Aleví C (U11).
 During his first full season (2012–13), he was top goalscorer in the league with 74 goals in 30 games.
 In his third full season (2014–15), he was promoted to Barca Infantil A (U14).
 The Spanish club was later found to have violated FIFA's international transfer policy for under-18 youths, making Kubo ineligible to play for the club.
 He returned to Japan in March 2015 in search of playing time, signing with FC Tokyo’s junior youth team.

 FC Tokyo

-Takefusa Kubo joined FC Tokyo U-18 team in 2016.
+Kubo joined FC Tokyo U-18 team in 2016.
 In September 2016, he was promoted to the senior side at the age of fifteen.
 On 5 November, he made his formal debut for the reserve team in the J3 League as a halftime sub for match against AC Nagano Parceiro.
 He made his professional debut at the J.League record of 15 years, five months and one day.

 On 15 April 2017 Kubo became the youngest player to score in the J.League at 15 years, ten months in a 1–0 win over Cerezo Osaka U-23.
 On 3 May, he top-flight debuted for the first-team in J.League YBC Levain Cup playing 25 minutes in a 1–0 win against Hokkaido Consadole Sapporo.

 In November 2017, FC Tokyo announced an update to Kubo's contract improving it to pay him as a first-team member.

 Yokohama F. Marinos (loan)

-On 16 August 2018, he joined Yokohama F. Marinos on a half-year loan.
+On 16 August 2018, Kubo joined Yokohama F. Marinos on a half-year loan.
 He immediately scored on his debut with Marinos in an away game against Vissel Kobe.

 From the start of the 2019 season, Kubo became a regular starter for FC Tokyo in both the J.League YBC Levain Cup and J.League scoring goals in both competitions.